 There are probably many companies that you are aware of but don’t like so see awareness for it is.
-People knowing who you are.
+People know who you are.

-Think of it this away: Awareness is fame but fame doesn’t equal money.
+Think of it this way: Awareness is fame but fame doesn’t equal money.

 The key is to take the awareness you have and turn it into brand affinity.